whatsinport

 Collective (Bush) Taxis

-The Albert Market and adjacent craft market (1 km up from port) offers a variety of items and the most popular are tie and dye materials, batik, antique masks and other wood carvings, leather goods, jewelry, sand painting and basketry.
+The Albert Market and adjacent craft market (1 km up from port) offer a variety of items and the most popular are tie and dye materials, batik, antique masks and other wood carvings, leather goods, jewelry, sand painting and basketry.
 Buy with caution and use the African practice of bargaining for a fair price using your own judgment.
 Shop and stall owners literally sell everything under the sun.
+Guests are cautioned to avoid using credit cards at locations other than resort hotels

 The dalasi is the currency of the Gambia.
 It is subdivided into 100 bututs